magnusdv/pedlikCompare/README.md

-Several R packages are able to calculate pedigree likelihoods, including **pedprobr** (part of the [pedsuite](https://magnusdv.github.io/pedsuite/)), **Familias**, and **ElstonStewart**.
+Several R packages are able to calculate pedigree likelihoods, including **pedprobr** (part of the [pedsuite](https://magnusdv.github.io/pedsuite/)), **Familias**, and **ElstonStewart** (currently archived on CRAN).
 Outside of R, a widely used program is [**MERLIN**](https://csg.sph.umich.edu/abecasis/Merlin/).
 The **pedlikCompare** package makes it easy and fun to compare all of these programs, both in terms of numeric accuracy and runtime.
-(For MERLIN to be included it must be installed on your computer.)

 **pedlikCompare** imports **pedtools** for creating pedigrees and markers.
 Conversion to all other formats are done automatically when needed.
+Note that for MERLIN to be included, it must be installed on your computer.

 ## Example